Toggling stiffness via multistability: Conclusions

 \section{Conclusions}

 This work introduced and explained the \textit{toggleable stiffness} effect in multistable mechanical metamaterials that snap under tension and are loaded under shear.
-Through a combination of simplified beam models, finite element simulations, and experiments on 3D-printed prototypes, we demonstrated that the stiffness difference between stable states originates from the rotation transmitted to the curved beams by the support beams.
-The amount of this rotation — and thus the magnitude of the stiffness ratio — is primarily governed by the slenderness of the support beams, which controls the balance between bending compliance and rotational transfer.

-These results confirm that rotation transmission is the decisive factor in controlling the stiffness ratio.
-The slenderness of the support beam effectively acts as a design parameter, allowing the mechanical response to be tuned between different compliant configurations.
-Introducing localized compliance through flexures can further extend the design space, providing fine control over how rotation and force are coupled.
+Through a combination of simplified beam models, 3D finite element structural simulations, and experiments on 3D-printed prototypes, we demonstrated that the stiffness difference between stable states originates from purely geometrical factors, which affect the rotation transmitted to the curved beams by the support beams.
+The rotation transmission is the decisive factor in controlling the stiffness ratio.
+The amount of this rotation, and thus the magnitude of the stiffness ratio, is primarily governed by the slenderness of the support beams, which controls the balance between bending compliance and rotational transfer.
+Thus, the slenderness of the support beam effectively acts as a design parameter, allowing the mechanical response to be tuned between different compliant configurations.
+Moreover, introducing localized compliance through flexures can further extend the design space, providing fine control over how rotation and force are coupled.

 Building upon these mechanical insights, we developed a monolithic soft clutch demonstrator that embodies the toggleable stiffness principle.
 By arranging bistable unit cells in parallel, the device achieves discrete, stepwise stiffness modulation, with the number of toggled unit cells determining the overall structural stiffness.
-This demonstrator highlights the potential of toggleable stiffness metamaterials to create in future passive or semi-active soft mechanical devices, capable of adapting their rigidity without external actuators or complex control systems.
+This demonstrator highlights the potential of toggleable stiffness metamaterials to create in future passive or semi-active soft mechanical devices, capable of adapting their rigidity without external actuators or complex control systems, offering a route to applications in adaptive robotic manipulation and locomotion.

 Overall, this work provides both a physical understanding and a design methodology for creating multistable metamaterials with toggleable stiffness modulation.
 Such materials open new avenues for soft robotic systems, adaptive structures, and vibration control devices, where stiffness switching can be directly embedded at the (meta)material level.
-Future work will explore physical control to switch between stiffness states through the integration with soft actuators for autonomous toggling, and scaling of the concept to smaller scales.
+Future work will explore physical control to switch between stiffness states through the integration with soft actuators for autonomous toggling, and translating the concept to smaller scales.